AECOMTishman/3d-model-viewer/README.md

 spotLight.shadowCameraFov = 45;
 spotLight.shadowCameraVisible = false; // Turn this to "true" to see light boundaries.
 ```
 The final step is to create some views.
 Edit the buttons at the bottom of the file.
-The camera's position and myTarget's position are all you nede to edit, unless you want to add other custom stuff to your preset view (like lighting).
+The camera's position and myTarget's position are all you need to edit, unless you want to add other custom stuff to your preset view (like lighting).
 ```
 $( 'a#view1' ).click( function() {
 	camera.position.set( 0, 1000, 2000 );